KP012-pixel/KP012-pixel/README.md

 - 👀 I’m interested in Artificial Intelligence and Machine Learning
 - 🌱 I’m currently learning Natural Language Processing(NLP)
 - 💞️ I’m looking to collaborate on AI and Machine Learning Projects
-- 📫 How to reach me:  Twitter: @KPDevQuest ,
+- 📫 How to reach me:  Twitter: @KP_012pixel
-                        Reddit: @Ok-Charge-5232

 <!---